 Republicans and Trump’s lawyers argue that the trial is unnecessary, and even unconstitutional, because Trump is no longer president and cannot be removed from office.
 Democrats disagree, pointing to opinions of many legal scholars and the impeachment of a former secretary of war, William Belknap, who resigned in 1876 just hours before he was impeached over a kickback scheme.

 While Belknap was eventually acquitted, the Senate held a full trial.
 And this time, the House impeached Trump while he was still president, seven days before Biden’s inauguration.

-“You cannot go forward until you have justice,” said House Speaker Nancy Pelosi last week.
+“You cannot go forward until you have justice,” said House Speaker Nancy Pelosi this week.
 “If we were not to follow up with this, we might as well remove any penalty from the Constitution of impeachment.”

 HOW IS THIS TRIAL DIFFERENT FROM TRUMP’S FIRST TRIAL?

 Trump’s first trial was based on evidence uncovered over several months by the House about a private phone call between Trump and the president of Ukraine, as well as closed-door meetings that happened before and afterward.
 Democrats held a lengthy investigation and then compiled a report of their findings.

 In contrast, the second trial will be based almost entirely on the visceral experience of a riot that targeted the senators themselves, in the Capitol building.
 The insurrectionists even breached the Senate chamber, where the trial will be held.

 The fresh memories of Jan.
 6 could make it easier for the House impeachment managers to make their case, but it doesn’t mean the outcome will be any different.
 Trump was acquitted in his first trial a year ago Friday with only one Republican, Utah Sen. Mitt Romney, voting to convict, and there may not be many more guilty votes this time around.